lavanet/lava/x/dualstaking/README.md

 Dualstaking introduces provider delegations to the Lava network.
 Provider delegations allow users to delegate their tokens to a specific provider, similar to validators, in order to contribute to their success and claim a portion of the rewards awarded to the provider.
 When a provider stakes tokens, they create a self-delegation entry.
 Whenever a provider receives rewards, all delegators are eligible for a portion of the rewards based on their delegation amount and the commission rate set by the provider.

+Note, the provider can define a self-restraining limit on its delegations with the `DelegateLimit` property.
+Larger delegations mean the provider will be paired more often with consumers.
+If a provider receives many delegations but can't handle the resulting consumer traffic, they can set the delegate limit lower than their actual total delegations.
+This reduces their pairing frequency and workload.
+The delegated tokens remain with the provider, but their influence is reduced by artificially lowering the provider's effective stake (composed of self-stake and delegations).
+Delegators can always redelegate their funds to a provider that might better utilize their delegations.

 ### Empty Provider

 The empty provider is a place holder for provider delegations that are issued by the staking module.